Solving Homelessness In Colorado

 research, identification, data centralization, and standardization of the best practices being used to address homelessness and its social determinants, in Colorado and elsewhere

-I think it's critically important to preserve a home on the web where all people can express any ideas or concerns or opinions they have, especially as we approach a global reality of an increasingly supervised and restricted internet.
-No matter what someone wants to claim or exclaim or argue, there should be an arena where they can do that and be met with equal authenticity and candor.
+I think it's critically important to preserve a home on the web for all people to speak freely.
+It’s important that we all have a venue where anyone can express any ideas or concerns or opinions they have, especially as we approach a global reality of an increasingly supervised and restricted internet.
+No matter what unusual, radical, or inane thing someone wants to claim or exclaim or argue, there should be an arena where they can do that and be met with equal authenticity and candor.
+This is how people learn and grow.

 To that end, for a few years now, I've "run" the Facebook group Discuss It.
 I created it because I was tired of the experience of having a civilized discussion about a controversial topic, only to have it be censored and/or finding myself banned from pages and groups that claimed to be ideologically aligned with freethinking and free speech.
 So I made my own group, so that I could enforce true hands-off logical consistency.
 We administrators in Discuss It exist solely to prevent the posting of spam, and to warn the rare person who attempts to abuse mechanics (or violate Facebook TOS).
 I’m proud to state that in over six and a half years of existence, we have only ever banned precisely one non-robot individual from the group.
 All debate is allowed to run wild and free, and the group has a bit of off-topic social fun as well.